adipiz99/RawNetLite/README.md

 - Equal Error Rate (EER) and threshold
 - Support for FakeOrReal, AVSpoof2021, CodecFake, and mixed-domain evaluations

+Please note that the training and testing scripts need to be run __using different data__, to avoid dataset overlapping.

 ---

 ## 🎯 Pretrained Models

 Pretrained have been released into the `models/` folder.

+- `rawnet_lite.pt`: Basic RawNetLite model trained on the FakeOrReal dataset with BCE Loss.
+- `cross_domain_rawnet_lite.pt`: Cross-domain RawNetLite model trained on the FOR dataset and the AVSpoof2021 dataset with BCE Loss.
+- `cross_domain_focal_rawnet_lite.pt`: Cross-domain RawNetLite model trained on the FOR dataset and the AVSpoof2021 dataset with Focal Loss.
+- `triple_cross_domain_focal_rawnet_lite.pt`: Triple cross-domain RawNetLite model trained on the FOR dataset, the AVSpoof2021 dataset, and the CodecFake dataset with Focal Loss.
+- `augmented_triple_cross_domain_focal_rawnet_lite.pt`: Augmented triple cross-domain RawNetLite model trained on the FOR dataset, the AVSpoof2021 dataset, and the CodecFake dataset with Focal Loss and augmentation.

 ---